 The course provides opportunities for advanced study of marketing functions from the point of view of the marketing manager.
 The course emphasizes formulation and implementation of marketing policies, including marketing planning, buyer behavior, in addition to product, channel, promotion, and pricing strategies.

-Prerequisites: MKT-300, Senior status, during the final semester of coursework.
+Prerequisites: ECON-308, FIN-300, MKT-315, MGMT-201.
+Credit, three hours.